DEFRA/ffc-development-guide/docs/development-patterns/databases.md

-# Postgres Database
+# Databases

-This guide describes how to configure access to an Azure PostgreSQL database from microservices running within Azure Kubernetes Service.
+PostgreSQL is the preferred database for microservices in the FFC Platform.
+This guide describes the process for creating a database for a microservice and configuring the microservice to use it.

 ## Create Managed Identity for your microservice

-If not already configured add [Managed Identity](managed-identity.md) to your microservice
+If not already configured add [Managed Identity](identity.md) to your microservice

 ## Request creation of microservice database

-Request Cloud Services through your usual support channel to create a database within your Azure Database for PostgreSQL.
+CCoE are the only team with access to create database within your Azure Database for PostgreSQL in the Sandpit environment.
 The name of the database should match the microservice repository name.
 Microservices should not share a database.

 For example, a microservice named `ffc-demo-claim-service` would have a database named `ffc_demo_claim_service`